-The data variance parameterization of orientation errors is developed in the paleomagnetism literature, where uncertain lines and planes model magnetometer response during laboratory measurements of rock remnant magnetism.
-These techniques treat the variance of the dataset (decomposed along its major axes by PCA) as a measure of fit quality for visualization and automated data-reduction pipelines (e.g. Kirschvink, 1980).
-This literature describes the parameterization of the PCA fit as an ellipsoid (the "dual" quadric to the hyperbola enclosing the plane; see Appendix) with different potential shapes depending on dataset structure [Table 1, adapted from Onstott (1980)].
+The data variance parameterization of orientation errors is developed in the paleomagnetism literature, where uncertain lines and planes model magnetometer response during laboratory measurements of rock remnant magnetism (e.g. Kirschvink, 1980).
+This literature describes the parameterization of the PCA fit as an ellipsoid (the "dual" quadric to the hyperbola enclosing the plane; see Appendix A) with different potential shapes depending on dataset structure [Table 1, adapted from Onstott (1980)].